 Completion of at least two trimesters from any of the following technology courses with a minimum grade of C:

-Four years of mathematics including the completion of Pre-Calculus or Advanced Pre-Calculus, with Calculus, AP Calculus, or AP Statistics, with a minimum grade of C.
+Four years of mathematics including the completion of Pre-Calculus or Advanced Pre-Calculus, Calculus, AP Calculus, or AP Statistics, with a minimum grade of C.

 It is important that all STEM students be able to communicate their experiences to others.